cs160-berkeley/Group-08-Project/README.md

 ## Templates, models, constants, and other functions

-new header() - hard coded for main screen.
-Can accept parameters but doesn't use them.
-This should be changed to use params if we want different headers for each page
+new header({left:"left title"(usually < signifying back), title: "title string", right: "right title" (usually + or new), touchRightFxn: uncalledFxn}) - Create header for each page.
+Will need to customize this for each page and maintain a stack of pages for the back functionality.
+TouchRightFxn will be called when the top right lebel is tapped

 new Modal({string: "some string"}) - a simple modal window that pops up in the middle of the screen.
 Position must be hard coded for screen size.
 Default confirmation string is currently "Okay!"